U.S. Navy Aircraft Carriers and Asbestos Exposure

 United States Navy USS Ronald Reagan (CVN-76), Nimitz-class aircraft carrier

-Asbestos exposure can lead to life-threatening health problems like mesothelioma, lung cancer, or asbestosis.
-Veterans that served aboard aircraft carriers and other Navy ships are at very high risk.
+Veterans who served aboard aircraft carriers and other Navy ships are at very high risk of mesothelioma.
 In fact, 33% of all mesothelioma cases stem from U.S. Navy or shipyard asbestos exposure.

-Mesothelioma Hope can help you pursue VA benefits and other forms of assistance now.
-Download our Free Veteran Compensation Guide to learn more.
+Mesothelioma Hope can help you pursue VA benefits and other forms of financial assistance.
+Download our Free Veterans Compensation Guide now to learn more.

 Free Downloadable GuideVeterans Compensation Guide